-In addition to causing arterial vasodilation of the splanchnic circulation (dilation of the blood vessels supplying the digestive organs in the abdomen such as the liver, pancreas, and intestines) (Gines 2009; Moore 2013), portal hypertension causes dilation of the collaterals between the portal venous system and systemic venous system (Sass 2009).
+In addition to causing arterial vasodilation of the splanchnic circulation (dilation of the blood vessels supplying the digestive organs in the abdomen such as liver, pancreas, spleen, and intestines) (Gines 2009; Moore 2013), portal hypertension causes dilation of the collaterals between the portal venous system and systemic venous system (Sass 2009).
 One of the major locations of these collaterals is the lower end of the oesophagus and proximal part of the stomach.
 Therefore, portal hypertension leads to oesophageal varices (Sass 2009).
-According to the Frank's modification of the Laplace law, the tension on the walls of blood vessels are dependent upon the diameter of the blood vessel and the pressure gradient across the walls (i.e. the difference in pressure inside the varices and the oesophageal pressure) (Herman 2015).
-Since both the diameter of the vessels and the pressure at which the blood flows in the varices are increased due to portal hypertension, the tension on the wall increases leading to dilation of the blood vessels at the lower end of the oesophagus and proximal part of the stomach, which in turn increases the tension further (Herman 2015).
+According to the Frank's modification of the Laplace law, the tension on the walls of blood vessels is dependent upon the diameter of the blood vessel and the pressure gradient across the walls (that is, the difference in pressure inside the varices and the oesophageal pressure) (Herman 2015).
+Portal hypertension leads to an increase in both the diameter of the blood vessels and in the pressure at which blood flows in the varices; therefore, the tension on the walls of the blood vessels increases.
+This results in dilation of the blood vessels at the lower end of the oesophagus and proximal part of the stomach, which in turn increases the tension further (Herman 2015).
 This vicious circle can eventually culminate in rupture of the varices (Sass 2009; Herman 2015).